Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: omega -categorical cheeses for PCSPs

-Our basic tool for creating $\omega$-categorical cheeses for PCSPs that are not finitely tractable are \emph{full powers} (see, e.g.,~Bodirsky~\cite[Section~3.5]{bodirsky2021complexity}).
-Roughly speaking, a full power $\fpwr{\struct{A}}{d}$ is a higher-dimensional representation of $\struct{A}$ that can be pp-constructed from it and vice versa; its central feature is that its polymorphisms are the polymorphisms of $\struct{A}$ acting on $d$-tuples, thus allowing to factor it by the orbit-equivalence of $\Aut(\struct{A})$ on $d$-tuples (rather than on elements).
-In other words, the orbits of $d$-tuples of $\struct{A}$ are represented by orbits of $1$-tuples of $\fpwr{\struct{A}}{d}$, which is crucial in applications of the sandwich method.
+Our basic tool for creating $\omega$-categorical cheeses for PCSPs that are not finitely tractable are \emph{full powers} (see, e.g.,~Bodirsky~\cite[Sect.~3.5]{bodirsky2021complexity}).
+Roughly speaking, a full power $\fpwr{\struct{A}}{d}$ is a higher-dimensional representation of $\struct{A}$ that is pp-bi-interpretable with $\struct{A}$.
+Its central feature is that its polymorphisms are the polymorphisms of $\struct{A}$ acting on $d$-tuples, thus allowing to factor it by the orbit-equivalence of $\Aut(\struct{A})$ on $d$-tuples (rather than on elements).
+In other words, the orbits of $d$-tuples of $\struct{A}$ are represented by orbits of $1$-tuples (elements) of $\fpwr{\struct{A}}{d}$, which is crucial in applications of the sandwich method.
 Let $\struct{A}$ be a relational structure with a signature $\tau$ and let $d\in\mathbb{N}$ be arbitrary.
 The $d$-th \emph{full power} of $\struct{A}$, denoted $\fpwr{\struct{A}}{d}$, is the structure with domain $A^d$ and the following relations for every $k \in [d]$: \begin{itemize} \item for every $R\in \tau$ of arity $k$ and every injection $\iota\colon [k] \rightarrow [d]$, the unary relation

 \item for every $R\in \tau$ of arity $k$ and every function $\iota\colon [k] \rightarrow [d]$, the $k$-ary relation

 \item for all functions $\iota,\iota' \colon [k] \rightarrow [d]$, the binary \emph{compatibility relation}